 Check out my post about the spelling routine that works GREAT for my students.
 It’s a beginner’s guide to the Science of Reading!

 If you’re looking to use Thanksgiving would you rather questions as a brain break for your students, this little slide presentation is your best friend!
-Just click the button below to get both the PDF version and the Google Slides.
+Just click the button below to purchase the digital files.

 This PDF will work perfectly if you just want to open a youth group meeting with a few questions, or with older kids who don’t need the visual cues available on a Google slide.
-This is your low-tech option!
+This is your low-tech option and you can access it from a mobile device, too!
 It’s just a simple list of 50 Thanksgiving would you rather questions.

 Need more?
 Here are 20 great gratitude activities for kids!